-A front sheet should be available that contains:
+In front of each service users MAR chart should be a sheet that contains:

 - A current photograph of the service user, which should be dated.
-It is important this is regularly updated to ensure an accurate identification of the service user, particularly by agency staff. - Name (including the name that they like to be called) - · Date of birth - GP's name - Any allergies (reactions to medicines or other ingredients and the type of reaction experienced) - Service user's personal preferences and helpful information e.g., must be given their medicines by a member of the same sex, cannot take any capsules made of gelatine, has a tendency to chew or conceal medicine, prefers to take medicine with squash instead of water.
+It is important this is regularly updated to ensure an accurate identification of the service user, particularly by agency staff. - Name (including the name that they like to be called) - Date of birth - GP's name - Any allergies (reactions to medicines or other ingredients and the type of reaction experienced) - Service user's personal preferences and helpful information e.g., must be given their medicines by a member of the same sex, cannot take any capsules made of gelatine, has a tendency to chew or conceal medicine, prefers to take medicine with squash instead of water.